-Challenge number Detail of challenge 1 Academic progress and attainment.
-Internal data analysis indicates that 61% of Year 1 Pupil Premium pupils achieved GLD at the end of last academic year (2024) End of KS1 data analysis indicates that 50% of Year 2 Pupil Premium pupils achieved ARE in Reading, Writing, Maths at the end of last academic year (2024) Internal data analysis indicates that 52% of Year 3 Pupil Premium pupils achieved ARE in Reading, Writing, Maths at the end of last academic year (2024) Internal data analysis indicates that 55% of Year 4 Pupil Premium pupils achieved ARE in Reading, Writing and Maths at the end of last academic year (2024) Internal data analysis indicates that 48% of Year 4 Pupil Premium pupils achieved ARE in Reading, Writing and Maths at the end of last academic year (2024) This academic year, Year 3, 4, 5 and 6 have over 50% of the cohort eligible for Pupil Premium.
-2 Speech and Language Development/EAL.
-The EYFS Baseline assessments showed that 61% of the cohort are working below age related in Listening, Attention and Understanding and 41% of the cohort are working below age related in Speaking.
-The pupils require Wellcomm sessions with our trained EYFS staff.
-The EYFS intake has an increase of pre-verbal pupils with additional needs and require speech and language support with a trained SALT once a fortnight.
-They also have 1:3 support in our Nurture Room.
-Newly Arrived pupils require language support through our programme Racing to English.
+Challenge number Detail of challenge Hullibel 1 Academic progress and attainment.
+Internal data analysis indicates that 48% of Year 1 Pupil Premium pupils achieved ARE in Reading and Maths at the end of last academic year (2023) This is due in part to the lack of access to high quality texts and support in reading and homework at home.
+End of KS1 data analysis indicates that 54% of Year 2 Pupil Premium pupils achieved ARE in Reading, Writing, Maths at the end of last academic year (2023) Internal data analysis indicates that 45% of Year 3 Pupil Premium pupils achieved ARE in Reading at the end of last academic year (2023) Internal data analysis indicates that 47% of Year 5 Pupil Premium pupils achieved ARE in Maths at the end of last academic year (2023) This academic year, Year 3, 5 and 6 have over 50% of the cohort eligible for Pupil Premium.
+These will require close monitoring and targeted support to ensure Pupil Premium pupils achieve ARE or above.
+2 Speech and Language Development/ EAL.
+During the Autumn term 2023, Wellcomm screening results indicated 78% of EYFS pupils are working below age related and require daily Wellcomm sessions with our trained EYFS Teacher.
+The EYFS intake has an increase of pupils with English as an Additional Language therefore we require EAL sessions with a Teaching Assistant that speaks home language.
 3 Mental health and emotional wellbeing.
-Some of our pupils are from deprived backgrounds where there are financial issues, housing, domestic abuse and alcohol/drug dependency issues.
-Therefore, are struggling with friendships, anxieties and low self-esteem.
+Since the pandemic, pupils (and parents) have suffered with significantly more mental health, emotional and social challenges.
+Pupils are struggling with friendships, anxieties, low self-esteem and self-harm.
 Our EYFS pupils enter school with more behavioural difficulties and need additional support to learn how to socialise in the unit.
-This could be a result of the pandemic when they would have been between 0-1 years old and missed out on the early opportunities of Play and Stays, library visits, swimming and Nursery when everywhere was in Lockdown.
+This could be a result of the pandemic when they would have been between 1-2years old and missed out on the early opportunities of Play and Stays, library visits, swimming and Nursery when everywhere was in Lockdown.
 4 Deprivation.
 We are situated in one of the most highly deprived areas in Birmingham.
-152 of our pupils (36%) are on the vulnerable pupil list.
+144 of our pupils (34%) are on the vulnerable pupil list.
 These pupils and families need additional support in a variety of ways, such as support in getting to school, free breakfast club, offering after school clubs, support with paying for school trips and residential, purchasing uniforms and PE kits, providing a morning snack to ensure pupils are not hungry.
 5 Attendance.
-Last academic year, 8.01% of Pupil Premium pupils had persistent absence compared to the National PP of 20% (data taken from end of term July 2023).
+Last academic year, 16.55% of Pupil Premium pupils had persistent absence compared to the National PP PA of 21% (data taken from end of term July 2023).
 The attendance team which is led by our DSL/Pastoral Manager, work closely to monitor attendance on a fortnightly basis and have rigorous systems in place to ensure pupils are in school.
 Attendance rewards are celebrated across the year.